Parallel-in-Time/pySDC/README.rst

 `pySDC` code was originaly developped by Robert Speck (@pancetta), and is now maintained and developed by a small community of scientists interested in SDC methods, that dearly welcomes any contribution.
-If you want to take part of this, please take the time to read our `Contribution Guidelines <CONTRIBUTING.md>`_.
+If you want to take part of this, please take the time to read our `Contribution Guidelines <./CONTRIBUTING.rst>`_.

+.. _contrib:

 Acknowledgements
 ----------------